ivoa-std/ConeSearch/README.md

 all of the history changes that the original document listed in appendix.
 Porting tried to be as faithful as possible, given broken links and references, styling issues and so.
-However the goal was not to produce as one-to-one ivoatex SCS-1.03, but to form a basis to start the revision from.
+However the goal was not to produce a one-to-one ivoatex SCS-1.03, but to form a basis to start the revision from.

 Porting from the svn repo is in progress, all issues/features will be investigated